flowerrrr/RMT-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deployment

+* Run `ng build -c production` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.
+* Copy the contents of the `dist/` directory to the server.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).